Nonprompt direct-photon production in Au$+$Au collisions at $\sqrt{s_{_{NN}}}=200$ GeV: Data Analysis

 \item[(b)] have their interaction vertex within $\Delta z = 2.5$ cm,

 \item[(c)] have their reaction planes aligned within $\Delta\phi = \pi/6$.

 \end{itemize}

-After the background is subtracted, \Nincl is calculated by integrating the counts in the mass range from 0.04 to 0.12~\gevcc, corresponding to layers 3 and 4 of the VTX.
+After the subtraction of the uncorrelated background, more than 99\% of the pairs are from photon conversion in the VTX materials.
+The remaining pairs are from internal virtual photon conversions that passed the conversion selection criteria.
+The sources of these pairs are similar to those of the photon conversion pairs, with the majority resulting from \piz Dalitz decays.
+An additional lower mass cut at 0.04 \gevcc removes about 90\% of theses internal conversions, rendering the remainder negligible.
+Finally, \Nincl is calculated by integrating the counts in the mass range from 0.04 to 0.12~\gevcc, corresponding to layers 3 and 4 of the VTX.
 The analysis is repeated for bins in \pt and in centrality.